matwilso/boxLCD/README.md

 your model will be tuned to the underlying distribution and only give you variety you might actually see in the real world.

-For a rough proof of concept of this, I created an environment that simulates either the falling box or the circle.
-Since these shapes are sometimes indistinguishable at low resolution, the model cannot tell them apart given the prompt.
-If we were training a robot to manipulate these objects, we would want it to be prepared for either scenario.
+For a rough proof of concept of this, I created an environment that simulates either the falling box or the ball.
+Since these shapes are sometimes indistinguishable at low resolution, the model cannot tell them apart given the prompt, so it should sample each option some fraction of the time.

 Below is a cherry picked example, where the desired behavior occurs.
-On the far right 2 rollouts, the model is uncertain about the shape and happens to sample the wrong one---a box instead of a circle, and a circle instead of a box.
+On the far right 2 rollouts, the model is uncertain about the shape and happens to sample the wrong one---a box instead of a ball, and a ball instead of a box.

 ![](./assets/samples/domrand_good.gif)